programadorthi/kotlin-routing/README.md

 ## Core-stack module

 This module is a core extension providing Stack based behaviors (push, pop, replace, ...)
-So, if you need stack behaviors and avoid creating your custom ApplicationCall?
-It is for you.
+So, if you need stack behaviors it is for you.

 > Keep reading to see how use stack routing